ava-labs/avalanche-faucet-legacy/README.md

 ### Running The Project

 In order for the faucet to work, it needs the Avalanche network to operate on.
-1) Make sure you have installed and able to run a Gecko node properly.
+1) Make sure you have installed and able to run an Avalanche node properly.
 2) All environment variables are correct and your private key has funds in it.
 2) Run the project with hot reloading ``yarn serve``